 2. Fish in a Tree

 But Ally doesn’t know this because she can’t read.
 So she’s been harboring the secret for a long time and can cover it up.
 Fortunately, as her teacher is out, an excellent substitute teacher comes in, discovers that Ally has dyslexia, and puts her on the road to recovery she can.
-She’s very smart, and she does learn how to read.
+She’s brilliant, and she does learn how to read.
 The characters were stereotypical and not well-developed, but the story is interesting.
 Fish in a Tree is a good choice after Out Of My Mind if you’re looking for a great, realistic fiction book.

 Read similar: 5 Books Like Fish In A Tree